Oxycontin Uses, Side Effects, & Dangers

 Also, OxyContin is not meant to be used for occasional pain, or pain that will go away in a few days or that is mild in severity.

-It’s important for people to understand the uses, side effects and dangerous of OxyContin medication before taking it.
+It’s important for people to understand the uses, side effects and dangers of OxyContin medication before taking it.

 Have more questions about OxyContin abuse?Read the most frequently asked questions